 Reverend Ifeanyi took to his heel, not looking back.

-He had not gone half way into the forest when he heard the scream of one of his flock; he was being eating by another snake.
+He had not gone halfway into the forest when he heard the scream of one of his flocks; he was being eaten by another snake.
 He ran for his life, he had to get out of this cursed village; he knew the goddess would not forgive him so easily.
-He stopped in his track; something large and dark was blocking his path.
+He stopped in his tracks; something large and dark was blocking his path.

 Eke Nnukwu stood in the clearing, over seven feet in width and twelve in half-height.
 Even in the dark the green of its skin glowed.
 Its red eyes peered at Reverend Ifeanyi.
 He was transfixed on the monster, hypnotized into paralysis.

 The people gathered around the shrine, it was morning and the shrine still stood.
 The only evidence that a battle had occurred that night, were the clothes of the strangers that lay on the altar.
-The dead skin of Eke Nnukwu was spread in front of the shrines door like a green carpet.
+The dead skin of Eke Nnukwu was spread in front of the door of the shrine like a green carpet.

 She turned to Beatrice and smiled, then kissed her.